Annenberg Alumni Advisory Board

 Dentons US LLP

-Darry Sragow has been a partner in the Public Policy and Regulatory practice of the global Dentons law firm for more than nine years.
-For the last six years he has served as the Los Angeles Managing Partner.
+Darry Sragow is Senior Counsel in the Public Policy and Regulatory practice of the global Dentons law firm.
+For eight years he served as the Los Angeles Managing Partner.
 He counsels clients on issues including education, energy, the environment, health care, insurance, media and technology, and transportation.
 During his nine year tenure as the chief campaign strategist for the California Assembly Democratic caucus the party increased its hold on that house from a minority of 39 to a solid majority of 50.
 He also managed campaigns for the U.S. Senate in California and for governor in California and Washington State.
 Sragow is a former California Deputy Insurance Commissioner, Chief of Staff to the California State Board of Equalization, and in Washington served on the staff of the U.S. Senate Committee on Veterans' Affairs and former Senator Birch Bayh of Indiana.
-For 14 years he has taught one undergraduate political science course every semester, first at Berkeley and currently at USC.
+For 20 years he has taught one undergraduate political science course every semester, first at Berkeley and currently at USC.
 Sragow served as a Lieutenant in the U.S. Navy, holds an undergraduate degree from Cornell, a Masters from the University of Pennsylvania and a law degree, cum laude, from Georgetown.
+He worked his way through Cornell as a Top 40 DJ and through Penn as a WFIL radio and television newscaster.
 He is frequently quoted and often seen commenting on developments in California and national politics.

 Dannagal Young, Ph.D.
 '07